jeffreywangzhi/AWS_CodePipeline-IMAGE-CICD/README.md

 ## Update Image <a name = "update"></a> ##

-1. Use the **build.sh** shell script in the target image repository to push a new version of image to DEV ECR repo.
+1. Use the **build_cicd.sh** shell script in the target image repository to push a new version of image to DEV ECR repo.

 ```bash
 $ ./build.sh